 The international community should agree on a time-bound measurable target to reduce marine plastic pollution, using a standardized baseline and calculation method.
-All countries should then contribute to this reduction targets, as they may nationally determine based on their national circumstances and contexts and come up with national action plans to achieve such target.
+All countries should then contribute to this reduction target, as they may determine nationally based on their national circumstances and contexts and come up with national action plans to achieve such target.